Badminton player in action

 2026 Sports Budget Simulator

-Estimated Cost / Month
+Estimated cost / Month

 180 RM

-Euro Equivalent
+Euro equivalent

 ~ 38 €

-Outdoor Sports: An Infinite Playground
+Outdoor Sports: An Endless Playground

 • Hiking: From the hills of Bukit Gasing in KL to the trails of the Cameron Highlands.